puppyone-ai/Puppys/docs/src/tutorial.md

     self.do_check("pick the news that related to Large Language Models, summarize all the news, and send it to me")
 ```
-While we call the method a "decision tree," its structure is actually a linear array instead of a tree with many different branches.
+While we call the method a "action flow", it can actually be a tree with many different branches.
 Hence, the logic and behavior of the agent will be straightforward.
 It will try to accomplish these milestones one by one by taking a flow of actions.
-More complicated decision trees are possible to define using a combination of `do` and `check` (together as `do_check`) methods and the integrated compound statements (e.g. `if`, `while`) in Python.
+More complicated action flows are possible to define using a combination of `do` and `check` (together as `do_check`) methods and the integrated compound statements (e.g. `if`, `while`) in Python.

 ```python
 hacker_news = Mei(hacker_news_decisiontree)
 hacker_news.run(url="https://news.ycombinator.com/")
 ```
-Finally, we can pass the decision tree as an argument to instantiate an agent called `hacker_news`.
+Finally, we can pass the action flow as an argument to instantiate an agent called `hacker_news`.
 The agent will start working once the `run` method is invoked.